joshgerdes/jekyll-uno/_posts/2022-01-11-create-azure-point-to-site-vpn-using-azure-active-directory-authentication.md

 This functionality allows your computer to connect privately to resources over a secure tunnel using your internet connection, using an Azure Virtual Network gateway, you can seamlessly connect to resources without the need of opening up your resources to the internet or having to whitelist your _(or third party vendor)_ IP address, which may change daily.

-You know only your specified users access your Azure resources using Azure Active Directory.
+You know only your specified users access your Azure resources using Microsoft Entra ID.

 You can have a site to site and point to site VPN running on the same Gateway today.
 We will set up a Point to Site VPN using Windows 11.

 ![Azure Point to Site](/uploads/hl_azurep2s.png)

-Depending on the SKU of your Virtual Network Gateway, depends on the number of concurrent connections and throughput you are allowed; because we are using Azure Active Directory and the OpenVPN protocol, I will be selecting Generation 1, VpnGw1, supporting a max of 250 connections _(you can double the number of throughput and connections if you are running in Active/Active and have a second gateway, or select a higher SKU)_.
+Depending on the SKU of your Virtual Network Gateway, depends on the number of concurrent connections and throughput you are allowed; because we are using Microsoft Entra ID and the OpenVPN protocol, I will be selecting Generation 1, VpnGw1, supporting a max of 250 connections _(you can double the number of throughput and connections if you are running in Active/Active and have a second gateway, or select a higher SKU)_.

 > Azure AD authentication is supported for OpenVPN® protocol connections only and requires the Azure VPN client.